Sulur Air Force Station: Infrastructure

 Sulur Air Force Station is located in Sulur near Coimbatore, and is operated by the Southern Air Command of the Indian Air Force.
 Spread across an area of 1050.51 acre, It is the second largest air base of the Indian Air Force after the Hindon Air Force Station, and is responsible for protecting the coasts of Southern India.
 The airfield has a single 2516 m long runway designated as 05/23.
 It is equipped with a category II Instrument Landing System.
 The base also houses facilities for radio communications, and a transportable radar.

-The airbase is equipped with a multi Doppler radar for weather services.
+The airbase is equipped with a multi Doppler weather radar for weather services.
 It has several hangars for the storage of aircraft.
 The airport also houses a aircraft maintenance and overhaul facility and serves as the base for the No. 5 Base Repair Depot (BRD).
 It also has facilities for the overhaul, repair, testing and calibration of equipment required for the air force.
 The base hosts the No.24 Type Training School (TETTRA) of the Air Force, and No.610 unit of the elite Garud Commando Force.